splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java-k8s.rst

 Zero Configuration Auto Instrumentation for Java Applications on Kubernetes
 ==================================================================================================================

 Zero Configuration Auto Instrumentation for Java enables automatic instrumentation for Kubernetes Java applications.
-When you enable automatic instrumentation, you do not have to recompile your applications, but you have to restart any applications that are already running.
+When you enable automatic instrumentation, you do not have to recompile your applications, but you do have to restart any applications that are already running.

 .. _zero-config-k8s-prereqs: